 Don't Ditch Disability Advocacy

 Stand By Me is a campaign run by the NSW Disability Advocacy Alliance.
 We are a group of disability advocacy, information and peak representative organisations that empower people with a disability to have a voice.
-The NSW Government will cut our funding in June next year, and we are fighting so that we can continue to protect and uphold the rights of people with disability.
+Our funding is only secured until June next year, and we are fighting so that we can continue to protect and uphold the rights of people with disability.

 It can be difficult for people with disability to get a fair go and speak up.
 Sometimes they need someone to help them when things go wrong.
 Advocacy organisations help people with disability speak up and get a fair go.